Active vs Inactive Ingredients in Skincare

 4. Debunking the Myth of "Fillers" in Skincare

-• Solvents, for example, are not just "fillers"; they are essential for dissolving and dispersing other ingredients.
+• Solvents are not just "fillers"; they are essential for dissolving and dispersing other ingredients.

-• Viscosity enhancers are not just there to make a product thick, they are there to help control the release of the active ingredients, and create a pleasing skin feel.
+• Viscosity enhancers are not just there to make a product thick - they help control the release of the active ingredients and create a pleasing skin feel.

 • Emulsifiers allow oil and water to mix, creating stable creams and lotions.